By: Author John Cunningham. Published: 2019/11/14 at 3:59 pm

 Can you sharpen a lawn mower blade without removing it?

-Yes you can sharpen a mower blade without removing it, so long as it is not badly damaged or worn.
-Best practice is to remove the blade from the mower, sharpen and then balance it.
+You can sharpen a mower blade without removing it, so long as it is not badly damaged or worn.
+The best practice is to remove the blade from the mower, sharpen and then balance it.

-Check out blade maintenance tools here, they make the sharpening process a ton easier.
+Check out “Blade maintenance tools” here; they make the sharpening process a ton easier, or check out the Amazon link below.Amazon Lawnmower Blade Sharpening Tools

 Sharpen or replace